Which Countries Don't Require a Passport for U.S. Citizens?

 • Baja, Mexico

-If you are traveling on short notice to other countries abroad and don’t yet have a U.S. passport, it might still be possible.
+In the situation where you have upcoming international travel and don’t yet have a U.S. passport, getting one in time is possible.
 Learn more about How to Get a U.S. Passport in Two Weeks or Less.

 Royal Caribbean cruise to Canada starting in San Francisco